brouberol/5esheets/docs/design.md

 - use modern and robust backend and frontend tooling, as a playground for experimentation
 - build on top of giants, to minimize boilerplate code
-- be fully external-dependencies-free (database, search engine, cache store, etc).
+- be fully external-dependencies-free (database, search engine, cache, etc).
 Everything should leverage SQLite to make the app extremely easy to run, and the data trivial to backup.
 - depart from the official [5e character sheet layout](https://media.wizards.com/2022/dnd/downloads/DnD_5E_CharacterSheet_FormFillable.pdf) where we find it appropriate, to allow you to input as much information as you need
 - link all SRD items, spells, etc to [5e.tools](https://5e.tools)
 - implement the character sheet as an <abbr title="Single Page App">SPA</abbr> that would query a backend API, for ease of use